Q-Philia/QNO/README.md

 # QNO

 You can play QNO at the following colab link.
-You just need to click the sideways triangle to the left of the code.
-After running the code for the first time you should put a # in front of the 3rd line of code "!pip install..." this way you don't need to install the Qiskit package each time you run the code.
+Afer clicking on the link go to File - Save a Copy in Drive.
+This will open up a copy of the colab notebook.
+Now, you can run the code by clicking the arrows to the left of the code.
+Run block 1 and then run block 2.
+After running block 1 for the first time you will not need to run it again.
+So, any time you want to play the game you can just run the second block.

 https://colab.research.google.com/drive/102MteHxZYBQtBQ_K1TG1PQ1oXR9EzXnv?usp=sharing